One Eleuthera Foundation

 Lynn Dobson, Director

 A retired nurse educator, Lynn and her husband Bob have been traveling and serving on Eleuthera for close to twenty years.
 As a three-time cancer survivor, Lynn has worked closely with those on the island experiencing cancer and helped start the first support group for women going through breast cancer.
-Lynn has an undergraduate degree in nursing and a masters in Nursing Education from the University of North Carolina at Charlotte.
+Lynn has an undergraduate degree in nursing and a Masters in Nursing Education from the University of North Carolina at Charlotte.
 She was honored by her alma mater with the Distinguished Nursing Alumni Award and the Humanitarian Award.

 Lane Glaze, President & Chair